Commentary on the Gospel readings for Palm Sunday/Sunday of the Passion Year C

 “Crucify Him” by Mihály Munkácsy

 The flogging in Mel Gibson’s 2004 film, “The Passion of the Christ,” with Jim Caviezel playing Jesus was prolonged and especially graphic.
 But we confess in the Apostles’ Creed that “He suffered under Pontius Pilate,” which makes the flogging or scourging of Jesus an article of faith for Christians.
-It is a punishment that continues to be inflicted in many countries even in today’s world (see “Frank Answers About Violence”).
+It is a punishment that continues to be inflicted in many countries even in today’s world (see “Frank Answers About Violence and Scapegoating”).

 Contrary to our popular portrayals, victims did not carry or drag the entire cross.
 The upright post was left in place and the victim only carried the crossbeam.
 The fact that Jesus was not able to carry the crossbeam, requiring the soldiers to press the bystander Simon of Cyrene into service, suggests that Jesus was in a very weakened condition from the flogging.